 By Philip Johnson

-Common UK functions might include the constitutional monarch as head of state, national security, foreign affairs and defence, human rights, immigration, the supreme court, the currency, a central Bank of the United Kingdom, some taxation powers, and the civil service.
+It would maintain the Union through a constitutional monarch as head of state, with national security, foreign affairs and defence all run from the centre, backed by a supreme court, a common currency, a central bank of the United Kingdom, some taxation powers, and the civil service.
 Everything else would be controlled by the nations and regions.
-This is a reversal of what happens now, where a central government devolves power to the periphery as it sees fit.
+This proposal is being considered by No 10.

 Even if renewed pressure for Scottish independence is repelled, Northern Ireland’s future is also likely to come under scrutiny.
 The Brexit settlement will inevitably change the relationship between the two parts of the island which have hitherto moved in lock-step apart from the adoption of the euro in the South.

 The religious and demographic balance in Northern Ireland is now close to parity between Protestants and Catholics, though this does not necessarily translate into greater support for a united Ireland.

 But if Brexit is seen to have failed or to have made life in the North – which voted to Remain in the EU – especially problematic then the pressure for a border referendum will grow, particularly around the centenary of partition next year.
 Then again, the Irish are unlikely to want to take the costs of unification or deal with the Unionist backlash against it.

 While Conservatives are instinctively suspicious of great constitutional upheavals, the party’s election manifesto promised to review the purpose of the House of Lords, examine Crown prerogative powers, scrutinise the role of the courts and revisit the Human Rights Act 1998.
 But the purpose of this review is more about reinforcing popular trust in our existing institutions after the battles over Brexit rather than digging them up and rebuilding them.